Get The Black Friday & Cyber Monday Deal

 Google’s Privacy Tools are the perfect example of privacy washing.

-So regarding Google’s privacy settings, sure they let you opt out of letting them collect every single YouTube video you’ve ever watched or let you turn off ad personalization, but this doesn’t really mean much when first almost nobody does that and second Google can still collect some data and target you with ads, just a little less as they did before you wisely changed your default settings.
+So regarding Google’s privacy settings, sure they let you opt out of letting them collect every single YouTube video you’ve ever watched or let you turn off ad personalization, but this will not stop Google from showing you ads on YouTube - one of their cash cows.
+Even if you disable tacking - which barely anyone does - Google can still collect some data and target you with ads, just a little less targeted as they did before you wisely changed your default settings.
 This doesn’t sound like true privacy, but for the average internet user Google’s privacy washing tactics and giving the impression that the user is in full control sounds very good – at least enough for them to believe the company is respecting their privacy.

 Speaking of privacy washing, Google’s Incognito Mode lawsuit is a prime example.
 Billions of Google Chrome users around the world were under the impression that when they surfed the web using Incognito Mode they were browsing with true privacy.
 Sadly this was not true, no browsing activity was saved to the device but Google was still tracking its users and their data was being saved in the background.
 In 2020, Google users filed a lawsuit against Google, resulting in the big tech agreeing to delete or de-identify $5 billion worth of users’ browsing records that were collected over the years.
 This again highlights Google’s privacy illusion, and how they do not respect user privacy.